 What are the main types of family immigration visas?

-How long does the family immigration process take?
+How long does the process take?

-Can I sponsor extended family members for immigration?
+Can I sponsor extended family?

-Do I need to prove financial stability when sponsoring a relative?
+Do I need to prove financial stability?

-Can I sponsor my spouse or children for family immigration?
+Can I sponsor my spouse or children?

 Conclusion